Best RGB fans in 2023 – picks for airflow, radiators, and budget

-Despite the fact that we opened our reviews in this article by praising the 16 RGB lights in the Corsair LL series fans there is actually one other contender on the market that can more than give Corsair a run for their money in the RGB department, and that is Thermaltake.
+We opened our reviews in this article by praising the 16 RGB lights in the Corsair LL series fans.
+But there is actually one other contender on the market that can more than give Corsair a run for its money in the RGB department, and that is Thermaltake.

 Thermaltake has crammed an impressive 30 individually addressable RGB lights into their Riing fans.
 There is a light loop around the edge of the fan on both sides, which each contain 12 lights, and the final six are illuminating the fan blades themselves.
 This makes these truly the best RGB PC fans and the undisputed kings of radiance.

 Even better than that though, is the fact that these fans even come with an included hub that allows you to plug in up to five of the fans and easily control them through software.
 Thermaltake’s software also boasts some unique and impressive features such as Alexa integration that allows you to change the color and speed of your fans using voice commands.

 So you’re probably now wondering why these aren’t at the absolute top of our list.
 The answer is performance.
 Yeah, RGB is all about being cool and all, but when it comes down to it we feel more comfortable recommending the Corsair fans that will save you money.
 They’ll also perform better with greater airflow and static pressure while still looking great.
 In comparison, Thermaltake’s is an inferior performance for the sake of gratuitous vibrancy.

 - Very low static pressure